uilleann-pipe-tools/mandrels/README.md

 - Changing the length of the mandrel can displace dimensions in the technical drawings.
 You will potentially need to move or remove and replace dimensions.

+# Credit and Inspriation
+Thank you to the following people:
+- Tim Britton for the idea of using round nose pliers in the first place when making staples
+- Makoto Nakatsui for a post of his where he showed the idea of forging a staple eye around a template with wire crimpers
+- Bill Haneman for staple designs, and all things reeds
+- Lukas Emanuel for the initial idea of 3D printing of mandrels in steel!
 # License
 Licensed under the TAPR Open Hardware License (www.tapr.org/OHL)